The choice of taking a bath or a shower should depend on your own personal requirements and hygiene priorities – so, it’s really up to you.

 In a bath, some of us can’t get the idea of “sitting in our own filth” out of our heads – and in a bath, that’s pretty much what you do.

-So, if you want to be as clean as possible, you should definitely be opting to take a shower over a bath.
+So, if you want to be as clean as possible for the day ahead, you should definitely be opting to take a morning shower over a bath.

 Can A Bath Be More Beneficial Than A Shower?